 - Read something.
 I don’t care what it is – preferably not Trump’s Twitter account for any ideas though.
 It doesn’t have to be the Globe and Mail that I got this article from – that costs $27 per month for my subscription!
 Read this blog, forward this blogpost to someone you know.
 Read another blog.
-Check out my Blogroll for suggestions.
 Read a personal finance book.
 Ask me to giveaway a book on my site or write another article on this site.
 Leave a comment and tell me what you want more of.
 Take 5 minutes this week on a money-related subject and just read.
 You don’t even have to understand everything you are reading (yet).
 Just read something related to money management.

 - Ask lots of questions.
 When you think you’re done asking questions, ask more questions.
 Ask stupid questions.
 (There are no stupid questions.)
 Here are some starters for you:

 - What happens if I don’t pay this minimum payment on my credit card?